Crispy Cracker-Crusted Baked Chicken Breasts

 - THE PRESENTATION: Slice the chicken on a bias to showcase the contrast between the crisp golden crust and the succulent interior, then drape the sauce in a clean, central line.

-- THE POUR: A chilled, buttery Chardonnay from a coastal region will mirror the richness of the cracker crust and the Parmesan emulsion.
+- THE POUR: A chilled, buttery Chardonnay from a coastal region will mirror the richness of the cracker crust and the Parmesan sauce.

 - THE VIBE: Polished but warm; focus on the tactile satisfaction of the meal's texture, complemented by soft linen napkins and candlelight.